-- .
-Existing resilient tile floors that are below grade · Existing cushion-backed vinyl flooring - Hardwood flooring installed directly over concrete - .
-In rooms with sloping floors or floor drains
+- Carpet - Hardwood flooring installed directly over concrete - .
+In rooms with sloping floors or floor drains - · Existing floating floors

 Job Conditions/Preparations: Subfloor Conditions

 Floating floors may be installed over any subfloor that is structurally sound, flat, clean and dry on all grade levels.
 All substrates must meet or exceed all applicable building codes and be: